EDITOR: OSKAR JEFF

 “I pretty much stole the floor [during the karaoke]” he adds knowingly, “all three of those artists came up to me and said, ‘Why aren't you singing on tracks?’”

-a set of new EPs this year, it’s showcased in white light for all to see.
+From there, his voice became the focal point of his writing, and on a set of new EPs this year, it’s showcased in white light for all to see.
 We sit down together to trace the throughlines of his career so far.

 At The End of the Metropolitan Line